ThKattanek/the_pico_sid/README.md

 # ThePicoSID
-This is a MOS-6581 / MOS-8580 replacement on the base from reSID on the raspberry pi picp or rp2040.
+This is a MOS-6581 / MOS-8580 replacement on the base from reSID on the raspberry pi pico or rp2040.
 The first pcb prototype, for stable testings.